wireshark/wireshark/docbook/README.txt

 Packages for Win32
 ------------------
 See ..\config.nmake for Win32 settings.
+You may need to run "build-docbook-catalog" in order to register your catalog properly.

 Tool/File           Cygwin Package          Opt./Mand.
 Comments
 ---------           --------------          ----------  --------